 As a European, I am sad about Brexit.
 But for lawyers, these are going to be a few prosperous years.

 Here are just a few samples of the questions I received in the days after the Brexit decision.
 You can enlarge them by clicking on the photos.
-Answers can be found on my FAQ page about German citizenship pr on my AllExperts profile.
+Answers can be found on my FAQ page about German citizenship.